atharva1567/CodeLink/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-Ideas for contributions:
-- Add more translation rules to `translator.js`
-- Improve handling of edge cases
-- Add more code samples to `samples.js`
-- Improve the UI
-- Add support for more languages

----

-## 📄 License

-MIT — free to use, modify, and distribute.
-See [LICENSE](LICENSE).

----

 ## 🙏 Acknowledgements

 Built as a student project.
 Inspired by the frustration of manually rewriting code when learning a new language.